 Galaxy A42 5G is the perfect gateway into 5G

 The A42 5G has a unique design that allows it to stand out a bit more from its A series siblings, and it is a decent way to get onboard the 5G bandwagon.
-The underwhelming 60Hz screen is a letdown, but if you're okay with that, then the A42 5G is a decent enough option in 2021.
+The underwhelming 60Hz screen is a letdown, but if you're okay with that, then the A42 5G is a decent enough option.

 Galaxy A32 and A32 5G give you the basics for less